50 Seriously Cool Things to Do in Singapore

 This is a unique walking tour meets immersive street theatre - where you get transported back to the 1960s in Singapore, during the heyday of the cabaret!
-Stroll along at your own pace through the colourful streets of Little India, get immersed in a love story set in the swinging 1960s, and see incredible theatrical sets for a taste of old Singapore!
+Stroll along at your own pace through Little India, get immersed in a love story set in the swinging 1960s, and see incredible theatrical sets for a taste of old Singapore!
+If you love photography and art, you'd love the sets here.

 Singapore's one of the safest countries in the world, so not many people know about its dark secrets of gang violence and untold crime 👀